the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-robust.md

 ## Silent failures
 There will be many assumptions you make when writing a program.
 For example, the data type of your imports, the structure of a data file, but also the behavior of any dependencies, from individual functions, entire libraries, to the programming language you use and how it functions in various operating systems.
-It is natural to have assumptions to build on, but it can become problematic when these assumptions are incorrect for a specific instance, yet the program carries on regardless.
+It is natural to have assumptions to build on.
+However, it can become problematic when these assumptions are incorrect for a specific instance and the program carries on regardless.
 This is what is called a 'silent failure'.

 Silent failures can lead to problems down the line, likely resulting in strange and unintelligible error messages that do not have anything to do with the actual problem.
-A silent failure that stays silent throughout will generate results that are wrong, and needs sharp eyes to be detected.
+A silent failure that stays silent will generate results that are wrong, and needs sharp eyes to be detected.
 To make sure these things do not happen, your program needs built-in checks and balances.
 Having good error management practices dramatically reduces the chance that a problem occurs, and especially, that it passes unnoticed.
 This chapter's main purpose is to help you make your code robust, and capable of dealing with different potential problems.